AroniasPrenovost/node_login/README.md

 **A:** You can request a new receipt email - https://codeshack.io/receiptresend/.

 ### References
-Based on this tutorial https://codeshack.io/basic-login-system-nodejs-express-mysql/
+Based on this tutorial https://codeshack.io/basic-login-system-nodejs-express-mysql/, from https://codeshack.io/